-- 2. They have a 3.4 or better GPA; - They have permission from their high school counselor and MNU's Director of Admissions; - 4.
-They make regular Application for Admission to MNU using the High School Dual Enrollment Agreement Application; - 5.
-They take no more than six (6) hours per semester; and - 6.
-The student may register for courses on a space-available basis after Registration Day.
+- They have a 3.4 or better GPA; - 3.
+They have permission from their high school counselor and MNU's Director - They make regular Application for Admission to MNU using the High School Dual Enrollment Agreement Application; - 5.
+They take no more than six (6) hours per semester; and - The student may register for courses on a space-available basis after Registration Day.